What is link building in seo?

 - Links from unrelated but non abusive sites (depends on the site and the type of link – can be very useful for improving your Google ranking & PR)

-- Link on a useful links page (often very low quality, but sometimes very high quality – it’s all dependent on the INTENT of that page in question)
+- Link on a useful links page (often very low quality, but sometimes very high quality – it’s all dependent on the INTENT of that page in question, and the quality of the site it is on).

-- Reciprocal links (often very very low quality, but sometimes just a natural part of the link graph, if it’s done with user experience in mind)
+- Reciprocal links (often abused and very very low quality, but sometimes just a natural part of the link graph, if it’s done with user experience in mind)

 I would avoid: